 — Alisha Golden, entrepreneur

-I am also available for either virtual or in-person studio visits to give feedback on what you’ve already made.
+I am also available for either virtual or in-person studio visits if you feel like you just need some input right away.

 Other things that could come up include: